Skip To Main Content

 Tests

-Cognitive ability tests measures how students process information to reach a solution, and results are based upon each student’s level of cognitive development.
-Cognitive ability tests measure general and specific reasoning skills in three areas: verbal, quantitative and non-verbal/spatial reasoning.
+Cognitive tests measures how students process information to reach a solution, and results are based upon each student’s level of cognitive development.
+Cognitive tests measure general and specific reasoning skills in three areas: verbal, quantitative and non-verbal/spatial reasoning.
 Questions require reasoning skills and are not academic in nature.

 • Nonverbal – The CogAT Nonverbal Battery is used to assess a student’s reasoning abilities through the use of spatial and figural content.
 There is no reading required to complete the CogAT Nonverbal test.
 These three subtests are: Figure Matrices, Paper Folding, and Figure Classification.
 These three subtests combined make up the CogAT Nonverbal score.